dbt-labs/docs.getdbt.com/docs/setting-up.md

 git push -u origin master
 ```

-> :information_source: If this is your first time using git, it's worth taking
+> ℹ️ If this is your first time using git, it's worth taking some time to
-some time to understand the basics.
+understand the basics.

 ## Connect to BigQuery
 ### dbt Cloud